EnglishSpanish

 Effects of Ingrown Toenails on Foot Health

 Ingrown toenails can increase your risk of infection.
-Any cut can be a breeding ground for infections, but ingrown toenails, because of their tendency to cut deeply and take an extended time for healing, can be especially dangerous.
-It is a wise practice to check your feet often for cuts, nicks, scratches, or ingrown toenails if you have diabetes, to prevent any issues from growing worse.
+Any cut can be a breeding ground for infections, but ingrown toenails, because of their tendency to cut deeply and take a long time to heal, can be especially dangerous.
+It is wise to check your feet regularly for cuts, nicks, scratches, or ingrown toenails if you have diabetes, to prevent any issues from worsening.

 How to Prevent Ingrown Toenails from Affecting Your Foot Health